 Automatic design right protects three-dimensional designs (but not two-dimensional designs, or features such as patterns or decoration on a three-dimensional design) by giving you the right to stop anyone else deliberately copying your design without your permission.
 Automatic design right does not apply to designs that are 'commonplace or ordinary'.

-Design right usually lasts for ten years from when you first market products using the design.
-During the first five years, you have the right to stop anyone else using the design.
+Design right usually lasts for 15 years from when you first market products using the design.
+During the first ten years, you have the right to stop anyone else using the design.
 After that, you are required to offer a licence to use the design to anyone else who wants to use it (but you can profit from it).

-Although competitors are not allowed to copy your design, they are allowed to use design features that are necessary in order to create spare parts that fit or match your product, even if they are your competitors.
+Although others are not allowed to copy your design, they are allowed to use design features that are necessary in order to create spare parts that fit or match your product, even if they are your competitors.

 Design right and registered designs are not the only ways of protecting designs.
 Some features of designs may automatically be protected by copyright.
 For example, original images.
 You may also be able to patent innovative product design features.
 For example, the way a new product works.